 - Wond, T. (2017) 'Trust matters: Distrust in an External Evaluation of a Public Sector Programme', International Journal of Public Administration, 40(5), 408- 415.

 - Wond, T. (2015) 'Police Officers with degrees: the plan, challenges and (missing) evidence', Policing Insight, 14/11/15

 - Wond, T. & Macaulay, M. (2011).
 'Extending Time: Extended Benefits - Using longitudinal research in public management evaluation'.
 Public Management Review, 13(2), 309-320, DOI: 10.1080/14719037.2010.536059

 - Wond, T. & Macaulay, M. (2010) 'Evaluating Local Implementation: An Evidence-based Approach', Policy and Society, 29(2), pp.161-169, DOI: 10.1016/j.polsoc.2010.03.008.

-Tracey reviews for three international peer-reviewed public management journals (including public management review).
+I review for three international peer-reviewed public management journals and one HE journal.